HBO standalone service coming to Apple devices in April

 "This is a transformative moment for HBO," Plepler said after an introduction by Apple CEO Tim Cook.

-The move by HBO could threaten the video businesses of cable and satellite television providers, which are fighting to keep customers from dropping their TV packages.
-It also amps up competition with streaming video services like Netflix Inc. HBO's library of hits includes acclaimed series such as "The Sopranos" and "Sex and the City."
+The move by Time Warner Inc's HBO could threaten the video businesses of cable and satellite companies, which are fighting to keep customers from dropping their TV packages.
+It also amps up competition with streaming services such as Netflix Inc. HBO's library of hits includes "The Sopranos" and "Sex and the City."

-Starting in early April, HBO Now will be available through a new channel on the Apple TV box and on iPhones, iPads and the iPod touch.
-The fifth season of "Game of Thrones" premieres on April 12.
+Starting in early April, HBO Now will be available through the Apple TV box and on iPhones, iPads and the iPod touch.
+The fifth season of "Game of Thrones" premieres April 12.

-Apple will serve as the exclusive digital provider of HBO Now for three months.
-The network is in talks with pay TV distributors who might also offer the service as early as April, an HBO spokesman said.
+Apple will be the exclusive digital provider of HBO Now for three months.
+The network also is aiming to convince traditional TV distributors to offer the service as early as April.

-The network had announced plans for a standalone - or over-the-top - streaming service last October.
-At the time, Plepler said 10 million U.S. homes were broadband-only, without cable subscriptions.
+Plepler, in an interview, said HBO Now offers pay TV distributors the chance to package it with broadband-only or smaller TV bundles and improve retention.
+The distributors also would get a share of the monthly revenue.

+"That's an enhancement and a turbocharge to their own business," he said.

+Verizon Communications Inc, AT&T Inc and Dish had no comment.
+Other distributors could not immediately be reached.

-HBO Now is separate from HBO Go, a streaming service for customers who subscribe to HBO through pay TV packages.
+HBO Now is separate from the HBO Go streaming service for customers who subscribe through TV packages.

-(Reporting by Lisa Richwine in Los Angeles and Malathi Nayak in New York; Editing by Bernard Orr)
+(Reporting by Lisa Richwine in Los Angeles and Malathi Nayak in New York; Editing by Bernard Orr and Lisa Shumaker)